enclustra-bsp/bsp-altera/documentation/3_CLI.md

   --anti-unicorn                disables colored output --expert-mode                 expert mode: prepare the environment for
-                                building the whole system manually -o index, --dev-option index  set device option by index, the default one will be used if not specified --generate-project            generate project directory instead of a regular output
+                                building the whole system manually -o name, --dev-option name    set device option by name, the default one will be used if not specified --generate-project            generate project directory instead of a regular output